italia/daf/docs-dev/datamgmt/data-at-rest/readme.md

 `/ daf / raw / `

 The content of this directory is organized adopting the same naming convention used for Ordinary datasets, that is:

-` sourceOrg / domain / subdomain / datasetName.datasetFormat / `
+` sourceOrg / domain / subdomain / datasetName.stage.datasetFormat / `